Nerve glide

-Research on Therapeutic Effects of Nerve Glide
+Research

-The Effect of Nerve Glides on Carpal Tunnel Syndrome
+Carpal tunnel syndrome

 Carpal tunnel syndrome (CTS) is a condition that induces pain when the median nerve passes through the carpal tunnel in the wrist.
 It occurs when median nerves get irritated, compress, and strengthen.
 CTS evokes symptoms, including pain, paresthesia, and muscle atrophy.
 This further leads to chronic pain and economic difficulties for patients as it requires work absence and surgical treatment.

 Nerve gliding exercise becomes one of the optimal CTS treatments by assisting nerve mobilization.
 Restoring nerve mobilization would relieve edema and restore adhesion in the carpal tunnel.
 According to the research, nerve gliding exercise has reduced the pain, decreased sensitive distal latency, and improved the functions that require force to grab.
 However, inappropriate nerve gliding exercises would worsen the conditions.
 Neural mobilization via nerve gliding should avoid excessive median nerve stretching when extending fingers in wrist extensions or when otherwise not advised.

 Nerve gliding exercise is not an optimal method for every patient.
 There is limited evidence on the effectiveness of neural gliding.
 However, the addition of nerve gliding exercise in conservative care accelerates the rehabilitation process and avoids surgical treatment.
 Further research is required to study the effectiveness of nerve glide physiotherapy and to determine groups that tend to respond better.